TapwaveZodiac/novelaiUKB/docs/Glossary.md

 become `john wear bright blue coat, john like coat`.
 It is used for lorebook entries to reinforce connections between subjects and objects and reduce token use at the expense of writing quality.
-Caveman is mostly obsolete in advanced models.
+Caveman is mostly obsolete in advanced models, and was used when token budgets were far more limited.

 ## Clio (Model)

 *AI*

-A in-house model trained by NovelAI.
+A in-house model trained by NovelAI, based on "NAILM 3B".
 It boasts a much larger context and higher performance than Krake with only 3 Billion parameters.
+Succeeded by Kayra.

 ## Context